 The Terriers sweep the conference title for the first time since 1994

-In addition to training for five years at the DI level, Agnes was a member of the Hungarian National Team for 10 years, representing Hungary at the 1988 (Seoul) and 1992 (Barcelona) Olympics on the 3M.
-She was also a finalist in the following competitions: 1993 World University Games, (1M and 3M), 1990 World Cup (3M), 1985 and 1991 European Championships (3M), and the 1986 World Championships (3M).
+In addition to training for five years at the Division I level, Agnes was a member of the Hungarian National Team for 10 years, representing Hungary at the 1988 (Seoul) and 1992 (Barcelona) Olympics on the 3M platform.
+She was also a finalist in the 1993 World University Games, (1M and 3M), 1990 World Cup (3M), 1985 and 1991 European Championships (3M), and the 1986 World Championships (3M).

 A competitive diver since the age of four, Agnes comes from a family with a strong history in diving.
-Her father, Istvan Gerlach, was her coach while he led the Hungarian National Team.
-He is now the National Team coach in Qatar.
-Her uncle, Joe Gerlach, represented the University of Michigan during his years in the United States and placed fourth at the 1956 Olympics in Melbourne on the platform.
+Her father, Istvan Gerlach, was her coach while he led the Hungarian National Team and was also the National Team coach in Qatar.
+Her uncle, Joe Gerlach, represented the University of Michigan during his years in the United States and placed fourth at the 1956 Melbourne Olympics on the platform.
 In addition, her brother was a Junior European Champion and placed fourth at the Junior World Championships.

-A two-time NCAA All-American and three-time ACC Diver of the Year at NC State, Gerlach-Miller was a three-time ACC champion on the three-meter and also claimed the one-meter title.
+A two-time NCAA All-American and three-time ACC Diver of the Year at NC State, Gerlach-Miller was a three-time ACC champion on the three-meter and also claimed a one-meter title.